splunk/observability-workshop/content/en/s4r/3-initial-tour/2-rum-home/2-rum-home.md

 ---

 {{% button icon="clock" color="#ed0090" %}}2 minutes{{% /button %}}

-Click **RUM** in the main menu, the RUM Home Page is made up of 3 distinct sections:
+(RUm  Rething Webvitals info, and java sccript error (due to  ui bug) and got to dahsboard and explain) Click **RUM** in the main menu, the RUM Home Page is made up of 3 distinct sections:

 ![RUM Page](../images/rum-main.png)